Shadows / Blender

 Choosing shadow filtering type in Blender

-For usage example, check out the following demo from the Asset Store: Tea Ceremony.
+For usage example, check out the Tea Ceremony demo (also available in the Asset Store).

 Basic